oxygenxml/oxygen-batch-converter-addon/README.md

 ## How to Install

 1. Go to **Help->Install new add-ons** to open an add-on selection dialog box.
-2. Enter or paste https://raw.githubusercontent.com/oxygenxml/oxygen-resources-convertor/master/build/addon.xml in the **Show add-ons from** field.
+2. Enter or paste https://www.oxygenxml.com/InstData/Addons/default/updateSite.xml in the **Show add-ons from** field.
-3. Select the **Batch Converter** add-on and click **Next**.
+3. Select the **Batch Documents Converter** add-on and click **Next**.
 4. Read the end-user license agreement.
 Then select the **I accept all terms of the end-user license agreement** option and click **Finish**.
 5. Restart the application.

-Result: A **Batch Converter** submenu will now be available in the **Tools** menu and in the contextual menu.
+Result: A **Batch Documents Converter** submenu will now be available in the **Tools** menu and in the contextual menu.
 This submenu will contain a list of the various types of available conversions.
 Selecting one of the types of conversions will open a dialog box where you can configure options for the conversion.

+The add-on can also be installed using the following alternative installation procedure:
+1. Go to the [Releases page](https://github.com/oxygenxml/oxygen-resources-converter/releases/latest) and download the `oxygen-batch-converter-{version}-plugin.jar` file.
+2. Unzip it inside `{oXygenInstallDir}/plugins`.
+Make sure you don't create any intermediate folders.
+After unzipping the archive, the file system should look like this: `{oXygenInstallDir}/plugins/oxygen-batch-converter-x.y.z`, and inside this folder, there should be a `plugin.xml`file.

 ## Converting a document: